jupyter/nbgrader/nbgrader/docs/source/plugins/zipcollect-plugin.rst

 `<https://docs.python.org/howto/regex.html>`_

-Note: ``file_id`` must contain the relative path to the assignment when collecting submission files in assignment subdirectories, for example:
+Note: ``file_id`` must contain the relative path to the assignment when collecting submission files in assignment sub-folders, for example:

 .. code:: python